darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 The product is a 3D simulator.
 Within this simulator, they will be able to design environments (like a table with objects on it) and a robot.
 They will be able to define “goals” for this environment; e.g. move the banana from the right side to the left side of the table, programmatically.
 The triple of the environment, robot, and goal may be called a “situation”.

-For data generation, The simulated robot could be driven by a human, by known good autonomy software for the specific task, or by an existing model, and good samples selected manually via human review, or automatically, by checking if it satisfies the goal.
+For data generation, the simulated robot could be driven by a human, by known good autonomy software for the specific task, or by an existing model, and good samples selected manually via human review, or automatically, by checking if it satisfies the goal.

 For evaluation (testing), the robot will be driven by the model, and will count as ‘satisfactory’ if it meets the goal.
 Each situation will be randomized, and with more samples (attempts) taken, the user will have a more accurate representation of the model’s true performance.
 This is similar to sampling-based evals in the code-generation domain.